Bald Mountain Preserve

 A trail leaves the northeast corner of the nature preserve.
 It connects to a network of trails on the central and northern portions of Minnechaug Mountain in Massachusetts.
 These poorly defined, unmarked trails are primarily on private property.
 We discourage hiking there without permission from the landowners.

 On clear days it’s possible to see a broad panoramic view across the Connecticut River Valley.
 To the south (on your left) the highest buildings of Hartford rise above the horizon.
 To its left are the Hanging Hills in Meriden.
 The Hublein Tower is a recognizable projection on the southwestern horizon.
 Lights of Somers prison dominate the western scene in the evening.
 During the day the Silo Nursery on Hampden Road in Somers makes a picturesque scene.
 Mount Greylock, Massachusetts’ highest peak, lies on the northwest horizon beyond Springfield.
 Further north the distinctive outlines of Mt.
 Tom and the Holyoke Range run across the Connecticut River Valley.
 The long buildings in front of them are on Westover Airforce Base.
 Mountains in Vermont are on the horizon beyond them.
+AN ERRATIC BOULDER?

 A very large boulder sits beside the old tote road a hundred meters east of the lookout area.
 Though it looks like an “Erratic” left there by the receding glaciers long ago it probably isn’t because it appears to be derived from the same rock formation beneath it.